 ** York University Psychology Clinic reserves the right to cancel any registration at its sole discretion, in which case a full refund will be provided.

-The ADI-R is a semi-structured, standardized measure of communication, social interaction, play, and restricted and repetitive behaviours synonymous with autism spectrum disorder (ASD).
-It is widely considered a ‘gold standard’ measure for gathering important developmental and behavioural information for assessment and diagnosis of ASD.
-Developed by some of the foremost researchers and clinicians, the ADI-R provides a highly accurate evaluation of current and past behaviour in individuals from 12 months of age to adulthood, from individuals who are nonverbal to individuals who are verbally fluent.
-By completing the standardized interview with an informed caregiver, you can obtain information that informs diagnosis, treatment planning, and educational placement.
+The ADOS-2 is a semi-structured, standardized measure of communication, social interaction, play, and restricted and receptive behaviours synonymous with autism spectrum disorder (ASD).
+It is widely considered the ‘gold standard’ measure of behavioural observation for assessment and diagnosis of ASD.
+With updated protocols and the addition of the Toddler Module, the ADOS-2 provides a highly accurate evaluation of current behaviour in individuals from 12 months of age to adulthood, from individuals who are nonverbal to individuals who are verbally fluent.
+By observing and coding these behaviors, you can obtain information that informs diagnosis, treatment planning, and educational placement.

 Through completion of this introductory course, you will:

-- Learn how to administer the semi-structured clinical interview.
+- Learn how to administer the tasks within each module

-- Learn how to code the specific items within the measure.
+- Learn how to code the specific items within each module

-- Obtain experience with administration that will support your future use of measure as you work towards independent clinical use.
+- Obtain experience that will support your future administrations with the measure as you work towards independent clinical use

 Trainer: Dr. Adam McCrimmon